yesinteractive/fsl/readme.md

 # FSL — PHP Agentic Micro-Framework

 Build AI-powered APIs, LLM services, and MCP servers in PHP — no Composer required.
+FSL is for PHP developers who want to expose existing PHP code as AI-callable APIs and MCP tools without adopting Laravel, Symfony, Node, or Composer.

 **Requirements:** PHP 8.0+